EvanHerman/timeline-express/readme.txt

 * Initial Release to the WordPress repository

 == Upgrade Notice ==

+= 1.1.6.8 - May 5th, 2015 =
+* Fixed incorrect version of font awesome enqueued on front end

+= 1.1.6.7 - May 4th, 2015 =
+* Added new filter to allow for custom images to be used in place of font awesome icons (Props Pete Nelson)

+= 1.1.6.6 - April 1st, 2015 =
+* Enhancement: reverted to older styles (v1.1.6.4 stylesheet)

 = 1.1.6.5 - March 31st, 2015 =
 * Enhancement: re-wrote part of the CSS file, to allow for native masonry layouts (uniform spacing between containers)